-Should Ireland debate joining NATO and abandoning ‘neutrality’?
+Should Ireland debate joining Nato and abandoning ‘neutrality’?

 "Nevertheless, the Irish government and much of Irish society maintain a belief that Ireland is a neutral country.

-He said NATO member states frequently disagree and criticize each other on international security, migration, trade and the environment.
+He said Nato member states frequently disagree and criticise each other on international security, migration, trade and the environment.

 "With this in mind, Ireland should debate how, if at all, it wants to alter its approach to foreign policy after joining the alliance," he said.